Mobile Sports Massage In York – Expert Therapy At Home

 What should I expect during a mobile sports massage session?

 When I arrive at your home in York, I set up a professional portable massage table and all necessary equipment.
 We begin with a short consultation to discuss your goals, any areas of concern, recent training, injuries, or tightness.
-The massage is then fully tailored to your needs using a combination of sports massage, deep tissue, and remedial techniques.
+The massage is then fully tailored to your needs using a combination of sports massage, deep tissue, and therapeutic techniques.
 After the treatment I give you specific aftercare advice, including stretches or exercises that will help maintain the benefits.

 Is mobile sports massage as effective as clinic-based treatment?

 Yes, in most cases it is equally effective and for some people even better.
 The quality of the treatment depends on the therapist’s skill and experience, not the location.
 Many clients actually relax more deeply in their own home, which allows me to achieve better muscle release.
-There’s also no drive home afterwards, so you don’t risk re-tightening the muscles you just worked on.
+There’s also no drive home afterwards, so you don’t risk re-tightening the muscles we’ve just worked on.

 What should I wear for a sports massage?